RomainPelletant/style_code_c/README.md

                 posix extended regex expression

         -g, --git
-                also check the .git folder
-                defaults to ignoring all .git folders
+                do not exclude folders named .git

         -s, --submodules
+                do not exclude git submodules

-                also check git submodules
+                by default git submodules are excluded
-                defaults to parsing $PWD/.gitmodules
+                by parsing $PWD/.gitmodules if it exists
-                and excluding all paths found
+                if it does not exist nothing is excluded

         -v, --verbose
                 print configuration prior to execution